url-it/EnglishRecog/README.md

 ## Overview

 This code implements a convolutional neural network (CNN) using TensorFlow and Keras for recognizing handwritten English letters.
-The EMNIST dataset, specifically the subset containing letters, is used for training and testing the model.
+The EMNIST dataset is used for training and testing the model.
 The trained model is saved as "EnglishRecModel.h5", and the training history is saved to a CSV file named "results.csv".

-## Dependencies
+## libraries

-Ensure that you have the necessary dependencies installed before running the code.
+Ensure that you have the necessary libraries installed before running the code.
 You can install them using the following:

 ```bash
 pip install numpy pandas emnist tensorflow matplotlib
 ```

-Additionally, download the EMNIST dataset by running the following commands:

 ```python
 from emnist import list_datasets